-There is always someone who is going to rank higher than your daughter.
+There is always someone who is going to rank higher than your teen.
 If your daughter made 2000 on her SAT, her friend made 2100.
-If she is top 10% of her class, someone else is in the top 5 %.
+If she is top 10% of her class, someone else is in the top 5%.

 See someone is going to have more friends, cuter boyfriends, better grades, and higher SAT scores.
 If you make the lead in your musical at your school, there are more prestigious schools with better musicals.